LabSAINT/YOGA/README.md

 ### YOGA

-YOGA is trained and evaluated on evaluated using COCO-2017 dataset.
-Below are the pretrained models and training scripts.
+YOGA has been trained and evaluated using the COCO-2017 dataset.
+Below are the pretrained models, evaluation, and training scripts

 ##### Pre-trained models